torproject/onionbalance/docs/v3/status-socket.rst

 ` is the intro set size for a descriptor.
 * `publishAttemptFirstDescriptor` and `publishAttemptSecondDescriptor` are the last publish attempt timestamps for first and second descriptors.
-* `uploadedFirst` and `uploadedSecond` are the last uploaded timestamps for first and second descriptors.
 * `descriptorReceived` is the received descriptor timestamp.

 Configuration